Samson-Mano/Truss_static_analysis_cpp/README.md

 # Plane truss finite element solver

 Description:
 This repository contains a C++ project that implements a Finite Element Method (FEM) solver for plane truss structures.
 The FEM is a widely used numerical method for analyzing and solving structural engineering problems, such as trusses, beams, and frames.
 The solver in this project can compute the displacements, reactions, and internal forces of a given plane truss structure subjected to external loads.
-This project is part of my effort in learning C++.

 ## Features: